 Our suggestion is to go with a less expensive light to get the idea of indoor lighting, and slowly replace your lights with LEDs as you get more experience.
 That way it won’t feel like such an impact financially.

 If this information was of any help or clarified any doubts you had, please mention so in the comments.
-We love to interact with other orchid enthusiasts
+If you want more information, please check out this article on how to set up an indoor orchid space, that is perfectly compatible with your home office.

-, and can share from our experiences.
-Share this page with a friend who has an orchid, comment, or give us a thumbs up 😊 in the comments below.
+I love to interact with other orchid enthusiasts, and can share from our experiences.
+Share this page with a friend who has an orchid, comment, or give me a thumbs up 😊 in the comments below.